mokeyzz1/restaurant-database-project/README.md

 Detailed documentation can be found in the [DOCUMENTATION.md](https://github.com/mokeyzz1/restaurant-database-project/blob/master/DOCUMENTATION.md) file.

 # License
-This project is licensed under the MIT License - see the " LICENSE" file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mokeyzz1/restaurant-database-project/blob/master/LICENSE) file for details.

 # Contact
 For any inquiries, please contact me at moseskorom82@gmail.com